ohbumjun/mrawesome.github.io/_posts/ProfessionalProjects/2023-01-30-Com2usKorea.md

 ---
-title: "MapleStory Global"
+title: "Com2us Game Engine Team"
-excerpt: "As a Gameplay & Engine Programmer at Nexon Korea"
+excerpt: "As a Game Engine Programmer at Com2us Korea"
 order: 2
 categories:
     - ProfessionalProjects
 ---

-My professional software engineer career began at Nexon Korea.
-From August 2022 to September 2023, I worked as a **Gameplay & Engine Programmer** for **Global MapleStory**, which was developed and serviced by [Nexon Korea](https://company.nexon.com/kr/).
+My professional software engineer career began at Com2us Korea.
+From January 2023 to now, I worked as a **Game Engine Programmer**, which was developed and serviced by [Nexon Korea](https://company.nexon.com/kr/).
 From now on, let me explain the detailed experiences I had there.
 I hope this short biography helps everyone understand my professional experience in the game industry in depth.

 ![Logo](../../Images/2023-12-16-NexonKorea/Logo.png){: width="700"}{: .align-center}

-# **MapleStory**
+# **Proprietary Game Engine**

 MapleStory is a massively multiplayer online role-playing game (MMORPG) renowned for its vibrant 2D side-scrolling graphics and charming pixel art style.
 Initially developed by the Wizet and published by Nexon Korea, MapleStory takes players on a whimsical journey through the magical realm of Maple World.
 Players embark on quests, hunt mobs, and raid boss monsters while exploring diverse landscapes through a distinctive 2D platformer environment.